danjulio/tCam/tCam-Mini/firmware/readme.md

 | day | Day of Month 1-28 to 1-31 depending |
 | mon | Month 1-12 |
 | year | Year offset from 1970 |

+Typically the set_time command is sent when first connecting to a camera to ensure its clock can accurately timestamp images.

 #### get_config
 ```{"cmd":"get_config"}```